ClickerMonkey/typed-query-builder/README.md

 - `OFFSET` by a certain number of results.
 - `LOCK` certain objects depending our goal.
 - `UNION` or `INTERSECT` or `EXCEPT` another source.

+*(the order above is the recommended order, since sources need to be established before selects are defined, and the following functions after that can reference the sources and the defined selects.)*

 You can resolve a `SELECT` down to a list of objects or tuples, a first row, a singular value, an array of values, or a boolean on whether it returns results or not.